KambhampatiAdvaith/Plant-Disease-Detection/README.md

     *   **Consumer Health:** Guaranteeing the quality and safety of the final therapeutic products.
     *   **Environmental Sustainability:** Enabling targeted treatments (precision agriculture) and reducing the overuse of chemical pesticides.

-## ✨ Key Features
+##  Key Features

 - **Plant-Agnostic Framework:** The methodology is designed to be easily adapted to detect diseases in any plant species.
 - **Interactive Web Dashboard:** A user-friendly interface built with **Streamlit** supporting two powerful modes:
-    - **📁 Image Upload & Report:** Analyze a static image to get a full diagnostic report in HTML and PDF formats.
+    - ** Image Upload & Report:** Analyze a static image to get a full diagnostic report in HTML and PDF formats.
-    - **📹 Live Webcam Detection:** Perform real-time disease detection using a live camera feed, a key add-on feature.
+    - ** Live Webcam Detection:** Perform real-time disease detection using a live camera feed, a key add-on feature.
 - **Professional Report Generation:** Automatically generates detailed reports including the annotated image, detected conditions, confidence levels, and practical care tips.
 - **Custom Model Training:** The project was built on a custom-annotated dataset, demonstrating the full workflow from scratch.

 ---

-## 🚀 Getting Started: How to Clone and Run This Project
+## How to Clone and Run This Project

 Follow these steps precisely to get the application running on your local machine.